-The reality of nuclear weaponry and its devastation were clear as soon as the first atomic bombs were dropped during World War Two, and a US government doomsday plan had to be born.
-In the Cold War era, the threat of nuclear war ratcheted up even further; it was everywhere Americans looked.
-Politicians played on this fear, and the US government took steps to plan for an attack.
-Testing bombs in the Nevada desert – mock city and all, constructed to assess potential damage – was only part of the doomsday strategy.
-The US also secretly dug giant bunkers into mountains to protect the American way of life.
+The reality of nuclear combat's devastation was clear as soon as the first atomic weapons were dropped during World War II, leading the U.S. government to develop a "doomsday plan"out of perceived necessity.
+In the Cold War era, the threat of impending nuclear warfare – and the fear it caused in the American citizenship – escalated even further.
+Politicians played on this fear, and the government began planning for a potential attack.
+Testing bombs on mock cities in the Nevada desert – constructed to assess potential damage – was only part of the doomsday strategy.
+The U.S. also secretly dug giant bunkers into mountains, allegedly to protect the American way of life.

-It was only by a fluke that one of these hollowed-out mountains, the Raven Rock complex, was discovered by journalist Gerrett Graff, but his investigation into the elaborate compound he discovered yielded some surprising finds.
+Only through a fluke was one of these hollowed-out mountains, the Raven Rock complex, discovered by journalist Gerrett Graff.
+His investigation into the elaborate compound yielded some surprising finds.

 Garrett Graff Found Directions To The Secret Government Bunker On The Back Of An ID Badge

-Washingtonian magazine Garrett Graff looked at the ID badge in confusion.
-It had been found in a parking lot and brought to him by a colleague – and it appeared to have directions on the back.
-Graff didn't know where the directions led, but he decided to find out.
-He checked Google Maps and noticed that they went down a road that ended at the side of a mountain, but that there were "big concrete bunker doors... [a] little guard shack, chain-link fence, and... [a] set of concrete bunker doors beyond."
+Graff checked Google Maps and noticed that the directions led down a road that ended at the side of a mountain, although there were "big concrete bunker doors... [a] little guard shack, chain-link fence, and... [a] set of concrete bunker doors beyond."

 Graff Eventually Discovered The Raven Rock Bunker – A City Inside A Mountain

-Graff got to work researching the bunkers – the idea behind them, when they were built, what they were intended to do, how extensive they were, and how many existed – and was particularly impressed by Raven Rock, a sister bunker to the one he'd found at the end of some West Virginia back roads.
+Graff began researching the bunkers – the idea behind them, when they were built, what they were intended to do, how extensive they were, and how many existed – and was particularly impressed by Raven Rock, a sister bunker to the one he'd found at the end of some West Virginian back roads.

 In the event of a nuclear event, the facility would be totally self-sufficient, and the personnel inside would have enough provisions for 30 days.
 Two blast doors, 34-tons each, and 1,000 feet of tunnel would withstand any blast, protecting the occupants.